 Leslie is lecturer in law and Deputy Programme Leader for the LLB.
 Before joining Edinburgh Napier University, he taught property law, business law, delict, and trusts & succession at the University of Glasgow.
-For the academic year 2020/21, he is Module Leader for the Law of Succession & Trusts (LAW09123) and Corporate & Business Law (LAW08102).
-In previous years, he has also acted as Module Leader for Constitutional & Administrative Law (LAW07111) and Obligations 2 (LAW08119) and has contributed to the teaching of Obligations 1 (LAW07110).
+For the academic year 2021/22, he is Module Leader for the Law of Succession & Trusts (LAW09123); Contemporary Issues in Private Law (LAW10121); and Civil Law (LAW10117).
+In previous years, he has also acted as Module Leader for Constitutional & Administrative Law (LAW07111); Obligations 2 (LAW08119); and Business & Corporate Law (LAW08102); and has contributed to the teaching of Obligations 1 (LAW07110).

 Leslie received his LLB from the University of Edinburgh and also holds a First Class MA (Hons.) in Greek, Latin and Ancient History and a PhD in Classics, both awarded by the University of Glasgow.

-Leslie's main areas of research are in legal and intellectual history.
+Leslie's main areas of research are in the legal and intellectual history of European Private Law.
 His current research is focused on the 16th century Scottish legal writer Thomas Craig and the relationship between feudal-legal thought in early modern Scotland and Continental legal humanism, with a particular focus on the influence of the French humanist lawyers Bodin and Hotman.

 Subsidiary research interests include the early modern and mediaeval reception of Roman law; late antique Germanic law codes (esp. the Burgundian Code); the law of damages; trusts; property law; the concept of ownership in European thought, from antiquity to present; and the relationship between Latin antiquity and early modern Scottish law and legal thought.